mochoabuilds/-cognition-/README.md

     + Proof-Of-Concept:  People/Footfall Counter that tracks the number of people entering/exiting a room
     + Alpha:  Tracking Gestures and Classifying Items in Neighborhood Market Scenarios
 + Fall 2020
-    + Beta:  Autonomous (Cashierless) Checkout
+    + Beta:  Autonomous Checkout
     + Features:  Inventory Assistant & Purchasing Assistant

+ ## POLICY MEMORANDUM
++ How will the profits that accrue from increasing automation be reinvested back into communities for collective gain?
++ In a society that respects labor rights, each person would receive a cash payment equal to their share of the value of an automation-tax, taken on industry in pursuit of economic gain.
+Fee proceeds called the “universal basic dividend” would go to all in that community, to each an equal amount.  **An automation-tax on robots also provides industry with an incentive to ensure sufficient re-training, especially of low skilled workers or they bear the full brunt of the automation-tax.**
++ We understand some may see the automation-tax as an innovation penalty.
+Some companies may move elsewhere to avoid the tax.
+Others may see the labor-intensive, redundant tasks saved by automation as a way to transform the way they do  operations, and in some ways reshape what it means to be a neighborhood market.

 ## I. PARTICIPANT OBSERVATION (ETHNOGRAPHY)
++ What is ethnographic research?
+It is sociological method of firsthand participant obsevation in once unfamiliar social circles to pull a sense of what's relevant in that world.
+Ethnographic data includes: sensory impressions, personal responses, insider language, questions about behaviors, neighborhood identities, jottings, etc. I undertook approximately 10 months of ethnographic data collection work in two neighborhood markets.  **I then built software/hardware for converting ethnographic field notes into training data for computer vision models.**
 + I believe training a computer vision model requires a somewhat different set of tools than most engineers are currently equipped with.
-In the case of neighborhood markets, they need a deep understanding of computer vision and the social and environmental structures of each respective space.
+In the case of neighborhood markets, they need both a deep understanding of computer vision and the social, environmental and governance structures of each respective neighborhood market.
 Because of this dual complexity, collaborations with other disciplines needs to be the norm.
-If computer vision engineers want to contribute to the great problems of the day, research must move in an intrinsic, interdisciplinary and long-term minded direction.
+If computer vision engineers want to contribute to the great problems of the day, research must move in an intrinsic and interdisciplinary direction.
-+ What is ethnographic research?
-It is sociological method of firsthand participant obsevation in once unfamiliar social circles to pull a sense of what's relevant in that world.
-Ethnographic data includes: sensory impressions, personal responses, insider language, questions about behaviors, neighborhood identities, jottings, etc.
-+  I undertook approximately 10 months of ethnographic data collection work in two neighborhood markets for training data.  **I then translated this data  into a coherent usable format to train computer vision models.

 ## II.
 COMPUTER VISION MODEL
-+ I train a computer vision model to rely on translated ethnographic data, probabilities, bounding boxes and thousands of bits of feedback from human preferences to understand which choices are closest to the desired behavior.
-We want our system's "reward function" to come from taking advice from humans in a collaborative process.
-Ideally our computer vision model system will learn to gaze at the world with some empathy.
++ I train a computer vision model to rely on ethnographic field notes, probabilities and thousands of bits of feedback from human to understand which choices are closest to the desired behavior.  **We want the "reward function" of our software/hardware to come from taking advice from humans in a collaborative process.** Ideally our computer vision model system will learn to gaze at the world with some empathy.

 ## III.
 PUBLIC LOG (DATA PRIVACY)
 * We want to empower people to demand computer vision applications respect their privacy expectations, but we also don’t want to stifle innovation in the development of this technology.
 To meet the needs of both **we underpin our computer vision applications with a public log that records all events and queries run on the video stream data.**